Azure/azure-quickstart-templates/101-vm-simpleWinServer/GettingStarted-WinServer-VM.md

 # Simple Windows Virtual Machine

-We gonna deploy a simple Windows Virtual Machine.
-In order to complete this task, all you gonna need is the azuredeploy.json file and a couple of commands if you deploy using Azure CLI.
+We will deploy a simple Windows Virtual Machine.
+In order to complete this task, all you need is the azuredeploy.json file and a couple of commands if you deploy using Azure CLI.

 It's good to bear in mind that there are different ways to deploy resources in Azure, here a few options if you want to dig on the Azure Universe.
 You can run this template either using [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy), [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli), [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or your favorite SDK.

 ## The Template

 Don't let the size of the template scares you.
-The structure is very intuitive and once that you get the gist of it, you gonna see how easier your life will be regarding creating resources on Azure.
+The structure is very intuitive and once that you get the gist of it, you will see how easier your life will be regarding creating resources on Azure.

 The only parameters that we need to inform are:  **adminUsername**, **adminPassword** and **vmName**.